Rn Maternal Newborn Teaching Prenatal And Newborn Care: Complete Guide

 What Happens at These Appointments

 Every visit has some basics: they'll check your weight, your blood pressure, and measure your belly to track baby's growth.
-They'll listen to the heartbeat — that quick little whoosh-whoosh becomes the most comforting sound in the world.
-You'll pee in a cup almost every time (seriously, it feels like your only job some visits), which checks for protein or sugar that could signal problems Less friction, more output..
+Day to day, they'll listen to the heartbeat — that quick little whoosh-whoosh becomes the most comforting sound in the world.
+You'll pee in a cup almost every time (seriously, it feels like your only job some visits), which checks for protein or sugar that could signal problems Small thing, real impact..

 Beyond that, it's a chance to ask questions.
 Anything.
 No question is too small when you're growing a human.